 She began her coaching career in 1983 as the Head Tennis Coach at Yukon (Okla.)
 High where she served for 17 years.
 In 1984, Webber also became an assistant coach for the Yukon High softball program.
 While an assistant for the Yukon softball program, Webber helped lead the Millerettes to two state championships.
-In 1992, Webber was an all-state coach in softball.
-In 1992, Webber was named the Head Girl’s Basketball Coach at Yukon High where she served for eight seasons before coming to Southern Nazarene’s women’s basketball program.
+In 1992, Webber was an all-state coach in softball and was named the Head Girl’s Basketball Coach at Yukon High where she served for eight seasons before coming to Southern Nazarene’s women’s basketball program.
 At Yukon, Webber was named the Large West All-State Coach in 1998 and an All-Big City Coach in 1995.

-Webber is a 1978 graduate of Southern Nazarene University and a 1974 graduate of Enid (Okla.)
-High School.
+Webber is a 1978 graduate of Southern Nazarene University and a 1974 graduate of Enid High School.

 She is married to Lary and they reside in Yukon.
 They have three children; Chris and wife Regina (both SNU graduates), granddaughter Annabelle and grandson Cal, Kasey (SNU graduate) and husband Brian, grandson Benjamin, and Jana.